Even on vacation I struggle with goal-setting and achievement.

 We asked our guide, Dave, how hardcore wildlife spotters react when they see the animal they’ve been hoping to see.
 Some reach for their cameras, he told us.
 Some stare dumbfounded.
 Some cry.

-Others are edgy and cranky with suspense, short tempered and irritable.
+Others are edgy and cranky in anticipation.
 When they see their animal—clouded leopard, tarsier, wrinkled hornbill, the adrenaline rush leaves them giddy and generous and the whole rest of the trip is easy.

 Dave said he’s had wealthy Russian tourists try to buy the wildlife they spot—how much for the orangutan?
 Guide!
 Get me that leopard.